BryceVandegrift/website/content/software.md

 ## OS

-{{< img src="/p/void.webp" link="https://voidlinux.org" >}}
+{{< img src="/p/alpine.webp" link="https://www.alpinelinux.org/" >}}

-For my operating system I use [Void Linux](https://voidlinux.org/).
+For my operating system I use [Alpine Linux](https://www.alpinelinux.org/).
 When it comes to operating systems, you really can't go wrong with Linux.
-I use Void Linux because it is highly customizable and uses very little system resources.
+I use Alpine Linux because it is highly customizable and uses very little system resources.
-The init system of Void Linux, runit, is also very simple to understand, easy to use, and is extremely fast.
+The init system of Alpine Linux, openrc, is also very simple to understand, easy to use, and is extremely fast.
+The package manager of Alpine, apk, is probably the easiest to use and fastest package manager that I have ever seen.

 ## Programs